Chris44442/de10nano/README.md

 # Useful changes can include setting up eth0 in /etc/network/interfaces with
 # auto eth0
 # iface eth0 inet static
-#   address 169.254.x.x # x can be your choice
+#   address 169.254.x.x # x being your choice
 #   netmask 255.255.0.0
 #   network 0.0.0.0
-#
-# And also setting up SSH in /etc/ssh/sshd_config: Enable root access, allow password authentication and empty password if you need.
+# And also setting up SSH in /etc/ssh/sshd_config: Enable root access,
+# allow password authentication and empty password if you need.
-# Also add aliases like alias uh='ls -l --group-directories-first' in /etc/profile
+# Also add aliases like alias uh='ls -l --group-directories-first' in
+# /etc/profile
+# For convenience place the previously built fpga_rbf_load file into
+# /home/root/
 cd ..
 sudo umount ext4
 ```